 Watering Japanese eggplant

-They like most eggplant variants requires a lot of water to grow.
+They like most eggplant variants require a lot of water to grow.
 These plants need to be watered regularly in the growing season and take about 70 to 80 days to grow.

 The Japanese eggplant can be grown in both planters as well as in the ground.
 Watering the Japanese eggplant, however, depends on the weather conditions in your area.
 As these plants prefer warmer temperatures the amount of water lost due to evaporation is high.